Troxler encourages horse owners to vaccinate against mosquito-borne diseases and rabies

-There were six recorded cases of EEE in horses in North Carolina in 2017, but the mild winter could cause that number to go up this year, State Veterinarian Doug Meckes said.
+Last year, North Carolina saw its first case of EEE in July.
+There were seven recorded cases of EEE and five cases of WNV in horses in North Carolina in 2018, but the mild winter could cause that number to go up this year, State Veterinarian Doug Meckes said.
 Meckes recommends that equine owners talk to their veterinarians about an effective vaccination protocol to protect horses from mosquito-borne diseases.
 The combination vaccination initially requires multiple injections for horses, mules and donkeys that have no prior vaccination history.
-Meckes recommends a booster shot every six months.

 Mosquitoes can breed in any puddle that lasts for more than four days, so removing any source of standing water can reduce the chance of exposing animals to WNV or EEE.
 Keeping horses in stalls at night, using insect screens and fans and turning off lights after dusk can also help reduce exposure to mosquitoes.
 Insect repellants can be effective if used according to the manufacturer’s instructions.